John Tonkin: Later life

 Tonkin continued on as opposition leader, heading the Tonkin shadow ministry, the first formal shadow ministry in Western Australia.
 He resigned as leader on 15 April 1976 and chose not to contest his seat at the 1977 state election.
 He was succeeded in the seat of Melville by Barry Hodge and as the leader of the Labor Party by Colin Jamieson.
 Tonkin had served in parliament for 43 years, ten months and eleven days, making him the longest-serving member of the Parliament of Western Australia as of 2021.

 In the 1977 Queen's Birthday Honours, Tonkin was appointed as a Companion of the Order of Australia "for eminent and meritorious service to politics and government".
 In the same year, Tonkin was made a freeman of the Town of East Fremantle.

 In his retirement, Tonkin lived in East Fremantle and later South Perth.
 He died at Concorde Nursing Home in South Perth on 20 October 1995.
 A state funeral service was held at Wesley Church five days later and he was cremated at Fremantle Cemetery.
-Former governor Francis Burt eulogised Tonkin by saying that "he never generated cynicism or malice" and that "we always knew we could trust him".
+Former governor Francis Burt eulogised Tonkin by saying that "he never generated cynicism or malice" and "we always knew we could trust him".